rragasa/findmyvenue/README.md

 ## Structure

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I have components which are used to create pages
+I have components which are used to create pages and redux to store the information that is retrieved from the APIs.

 ## Resources